c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 ## Library tested

-bno08x MicroPython driver for I2C, SPI, UART on MicroPython
+bno08x MicroPython driver for I2C, SPI, UART on MicroPython.
+This is for the BNO086, BNO085, and BNO080.
+The BNO08x sensors have a variety of sensors that can provide data/results.

-This library has been tested with BNO086 sensor.
-It should work with BNO080 and BNO085 sensors.
-It has been tested with Raspberry Pico 2 W.
+Each of these are accessed individually and called reports.

 This driver is written to provide to respond to high-frequency reports (short period), and also provides 0.1 msec resolution timestamps for each sensor report.
 Knowing IMU results together with timestamp of results is critical for many telemetry applications.

-This driver requires that the int_pin be connect to the sensors to work and also provide accurate timestamps.
+This driver requires that the int_pin and reset_pin be connected to the sensors for operation.

-The reset_pin is highly encouraged as you may have to do several soft resets to get sensor to respond.
+This library has been tested with BNO086 sensor on Raspberry Pico 2 W.

-The report frequency will be limited by the interface chosen with SPI being about 5x faster than I2c.
+The report frequency will be limited by the interface chosen.
+SPI is the fastest and SPI is 30% faster than I2c.
+SPI avoids the bno08x's non-standard I2C clock stretching which occurs during fast operations or many reports.
+I2C Clock Stretching causes IO errors in these cases.
 SPI is also ?x faster than UART.
-Chose the report rate and interface that meets your needs.
+Choose the report rate and interface that meets your needs.

 ## Setting up to use the Sensor